 We all have different goals, dreams and even beliefs in life.
 Personally, I thought that getting a job is the end of my goal in life.
 However, as I age and become more mature, my dreams are changing too.
 I worry when that happens but in the long run, I realized that it’s part of the process of growing up.
 Sometimes, when we eventually reached our goals, we have this mindset that we want more.
 When things don’t work out for us, changing it entirely is what we tend to do.

 No matter how big or small, easy or difficult our goals are, the main point is, changing it sometimes can be a better thing to do.
 Life is limited and unpredictable to get wasted being so worried about the goals we thought we wanted.
 Get up and do what you truly believe in and what makes your heart grow fonder.
+You need to keep moving and you’ll be proud of yourself soon.

 Thank you so much for reading!